 - Specific materials, sources, libraries, archives (including the archive name/number, if known), and consultations with local colleagues upon which you will draw for your research;

 - Description of any problems you foresee in carrying out the proposed research and any alternate plans you have conceived should your original proposal prove to be unfeasible; and

 - Any relevant correspondence you have had with the scholars or institutions with which you would like to work (please attach any letters of affiliation to the end of the research proposal).

-d) Research Methodology: Describe in detail your intended research methodology.
-How does your research engage with methods and approaches within your discipline and/or Russian historical studies?
+c) Research Methodology: Describe in detail your intended research methodology.
+How does your research engage with methods and approaches within your discipline and/or Slavic, East European, and Eurasian studies?